stephencweiss/stephencharlesweiss.com/content/blog/2019-09-24/sync-refs-with-container.md

 I was working on a project recently which was using Refs in order to integrate with a third-party library.

 My mental model for refs are that they allow you to view into the internal state of a component _without_ tracking it explicitly.
-In that way, you can use it for calculations and without the overhead of making a component stateful that otherwise doesn’t require state.
+In that way, you can use it for calculations and without the overhead of making a component stateful that otherwise doesn't require state.

 My scenario looked something like this:
 ![Sketch example](./ref-container.png)